 KAA Gent is often referred to by its second name: the Buffalos.
 At every match, you will hear the entire audience chant ‘Buffalo!
 Buffalo!
 KAA Gent!’ from the bleachers.
 This has been a tradition ever since the 1920s.
 The head of an Indian chieftain was first featured on the flag of KAA Gent in 1924.
 In 2001, Ben became the team’s mascot on and around the field.
 He was joined by Mel in 2010.
 How though did the image of a Native American find its way to Ghent?
 And how should we deal with it when placed within a modern-day context?

-The word ‘Buffalo!’ as a cheer has its origins in 1895, when the famed American Barnum & Bailey Circus featuring William Cody, aka Buffalo Bill, first visited the city of Ghent.
-It those times, it was typical for European circuses to feature a ‘Cowboys and Indians’ show with the intention of introducing European audiences to life in the Wild West.
+The word ‘Buffalo!’ as a cheer has its origins in 1906, when the famed American Barnum & Bailey Circus featuring William Cody, aka Buffalo Bill, visited the city of Ghent.
+Earlier, in 1895, William Cody visited Gent for first time.
+He then performed at Cirk Lenka.
+It those times, it was typical for Amercan circuses to feature a ‘Cowboys and Indians’ show with the intention of introducing European audiences to life in the Wild West.
 During the show, the audience was encouraged to shout the words ‘Buffalo!
 Buffalo!’.
 Impressed by Cody’s tour of Belgium, a group of students in Ghent introduced the yell into student life, even welcoming King Albert to the University of Ghent by cheering ‘Buffalo!
 Buffalo!’ in 1913.

 During the 1920 Olympic games in Antwerp, the Belgian athlete Omar Smet, who was a member of the KAA Gent athletic department, responded to the rhythmical cheering of the American delegation with the student yell ‘Buffalo!
 Buffalo!’
 Together with him, KAA Gent was subsequently given its alias: ‘The Buffalos’.
 The association used this name for the first time in the 1921 edition of its journal, and the head of an Indian chieftain first appeared on the supporters’ flag of the KAA Gent football club in 1924